 Specifies the minimum number of supporting reads to call a gene fusion event.
+A breakpoint is considered a broken exon if it is not precisely at an intron/exon boundary.
+A double broken exon is when both breakpoints do not lie on an intron/exon boundary.
 The default value is 2.